The North Carolina General Assembly funds PARTF each year at different levels.

 Hover over the map to see how many projects PARTF has funded in that county, as well as the grant amount, local match amount, and total value in park projects.

-The map colors represent the eight regions of the state: West (dark olive), Northwest (light red), Southwest (orange), Piedmont Triad (deep purple), Sandhills (green), North Central (light yellow), Northeast (light blue), and Southeast (light violet).
+The map colors represent the eight regions of the state: West (green), Northwest (light red), Southwest (light blue), Piedmont Triad (deep purple), Sandhills (light orange), North Central (light violet), Northeast (black), and Southeast (red).

 |1994 to 1999||179 projects

 $26,870,954 in grant money